ErikHen/PictureRenderer.Optimizely/README.md

 ImageSharp doesn't support creating lossless webp yet, so png images are usually better to leave as png.

 ## Alt text
-You can add a string field/property on your Image content model, and name it "AltText".
+You can add a string field on your Image content model, and name it "AltText".
 The value of this field will be used when rendering the alt text in the picture element.
 ```c#
 namespace MySite.Models.Media
 {